Rofiquldk1/COVID-19-Detection-from-Cough-Sound/README.md

 ## Workflow Steps
 - **Upload Files**
-   Upload the extracted features and train-test split folders to your Google Drive.
+   Upload the Extracted Features and Train-Test Split folders to your Google Drive.
 Open a Colab notebook and add the files step by step.

 - **Prepared Data.ipynb**
    Perform data preparation in a format compatible with the models.

 - **Bayesian Optimization.ipynb**
-   Perform Bayesian Optimization to fine-tune the hyperparameters of the models.
+   Perform Bayesian Optimization to fine-tune the hyper-parameters of the models.

 - **Feature Selection (RFECV).ipynb**
    Apply Recursive Feature Elimination with Cross-Validation (RFECV) to select the most important features.

 - **Models.ipynb**
-   Prepare the models, including Deep Neural Decision Tree (DNDT) and Forest (DNDF).
+   Prepare the models, including deep neural decision tree (DNDT) and forest (DNDF).

 - **Classification.ipynb**
-   Perform the final classification task, including **threshold moving** and **upsampling**, and evaluate the models' performance.
+   Perform the final classification task, including **Threshold Moving** and **Up-sampling**, and evaluate the models performance.

 ---